washichi/SWASH/README.md

 to avoid merge changes.

 ## Commiting ##
+When you are adding new files or directories to your local branch, you can add them with this command.
+> `git add .`

 After you make a change you must commit your change to your local branch.
 You can do this with the commit command
 > `git commit . -m "made changes"`